Shopify/javascript/jquery/README.md

   $('.ui-banner').addClass('ui-banner--warning');
   ```

-- Do not treat `$(document).ready()` (or, equivalently, passing a function to `$()`) as a sumping ground for your entire application.
+- Do not treat `$(document).ready()` (or, equivalently, passing a function to `$()`) as a dumping ground for your entire application.
 The ready block should be used to initialize your application, with all initialization happening in small, testable, dedicated functions.

 - Use `on` for binding events rather than using its aliases.